 Person found inside burning car in North Baltimore

-BALTIMORE -- A person was found inside a burning car in North Baltimore, Baltimore Police said.
+BALTIMORE -- A person was found inside a burning car in North Baltimore on Friday, according to authorities.

-Police said that around 12:09 p.m, officers responded to the 300 block of East Cold Spring Lane to investigate a vehicle fire.
+Officers responded to the 300 block of East Cold Spring Lane to investigate a vehicle fire around 12:10 p.m.

 CRASH Team investigators responded and assumed control over the investigation.

-The remains of the individual found in the vehicle will be in the custody of the Medical Examiner's Office.
+The remains of the individual found in the vehicle will be in the custody of the Medical Examiner's Office, police said.

 Those who wish to remain anonymous may utilize the Metro Crime Stoppers tip line at 1-866-7LOCKUP.d